 Common Feeding Problems that are Totally Normal!

 Being a parent, especially for the first time, can be pretty terrifying!
 During those first few months, the vast majority of anxiety you experience will be associated with either sleep or feeding.
 It can be difficult to know what are normal feeding problems and what are more complicated issues that may require the advice of your Midwife or Health Visitor.
 Luckily, arming yourself with a little bit of knowledge can help reduce your new-parent fears!
-The following advice and common feeding problems that are totally normal come from Katie Hilton, Kendamil Feeding Expert, and will hopefully give you a little extra guidance around feeding your newborn baby.
+The following common feeding problems and advice from Katie Hilton, Kendamil Feeding Expert, will hopefully give you a little extra guidance around feeding your newborn baby.

 1. Losing Weight After Birth

 Seeing your newborn baby’s weight drop after birth can be of concern for many new parents – after all, they’re small to begin with and we expect them to be gaining weight and getting bigger.
 But don’t worry, this is totally normal!
 Babies lose roughly 10% of their birth weight after being born, due to both normal fluid loss and their body adapting to life outside of your body.
 Usually by around 10 days of age your baby will have regained this weight to be back near to their birth weight, though some babies can be slower than others in regaining this weight (particularly breastfed babies).
 But as long as your Midwife or Health Visitor can see your baby is getting back towards this weight they’ll be generally happy.

 2. Bringing Up Milk